 The next violin pickup on our list is the Barcus Berry 3100 model.
 This is another pickup that does not require you to permanently drill holes into your violin- it simply clamps on the bridge, which makes it easy to install, as well as easy to remove.
 This model is also a piezo pickup which helps ensure superior sound quality.
 The feedback rejection feature also helps to produce a sound that is as similar to the violin’s true sound as possible.
 This pickup does not require a preamp.
 This product does not come with a cord to use with your amp, you will have to purchase it separately.

-This violin pickup is also on the pricier side, but will give you the sound result that you are looking for.
+This violin pickup is also on the pricier side, but will give you a sound result that you can be pleased with.
 This product does a great job of simply amplifying the true sound of the violin and nothing else- something that can be hard to find when researching pickups.
-While no pickup will give you a 100% true acoustic violin sound, this product will get you very close.
-If you are a violin professional, this will be a worthy investment.
+While no pickup will give you a 100% true acoustic violin sound, this product will get you closer.
+If you are a violin professional, whether playing in a church, folk or country music group, this will be a worthy investment.

 This piezo pickup from Leegoal is a great product that comes at an extremely affordable price point.
 This product attaches via velcro and includes a ¼” jack and 9 inch cable.
 This pickup is easy to install and can also be used on a variety of instruments such as violas, cellos, banjos, and guitars.
 This product does not include the cable for plugging into the amp.
 At such an affordable price, however, this is not a huge problem.

 This is one of the best violin pickups on the market based on its quality and price point.
 If you are unsure if you want to use a pickup, this is a great solution for you so that you do not have to make a big investment.
 With that in mind, this is still a great product that will produce a quality sound on whatever instrument you use it on.